MikeAvgeros/fitz-composer/README.md

     - I then customized the code and adapted it to my needs.

+-   ### Landing Page Overlay

+    - I borrowed some code for making an overlay over my hero banner after watching this [YouTube video](https://youtu.be/DZg6UfS5zYg) by [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA)

+    - I then customized the code and adapted it to my needs.

--   ### Carousel
+-   ### Animated Image Slider

-    - I borrowed some code for the image carousel on my Gallery and Company Credits sections after watching this [YouTube video](https://www.youtube.com/watch?v=pGHOaY4dhAA) by [w3newbie](https://www.youtube.com/channel/UCT5mYUgfTseT1axSXiA-ODQ)
+    - I borrowed some code for the image slider on my Gallery and Company Credits sections after watching this [YouTube video](https://www.youtube.com/watch?v=pGHOaY4dhAA) by [w3newbie](https://www.youtube.com/channel/UCT5mYUgfTseT1axSXiA-ODQ)

     - I then customized the code and adapted it to my needs.